Reasons to move to Java 11

 Transitioning to Java 11 can be done in a stepwise fashion.
 It is not required for code to use Java modules to run on Java 11.
 Java 11 can be used to run code developed and built with JDK 8.
 But there are some potential issues, primarily concerning deprecated API, class loaders, and reflection.

-A comprehensive guide to transitioning from Java 8 to Java 11 will be forthcoming from the Microsoft Java Engineering Group.
-Meanwhile, there are many guides for transitioning from Java 8 to Java 9 that can get you started.
-For example, Java Platform, Standard Edition Oracle JDK 9 Migration Guide and The State of the Module System: Compatibility and Migration.
+The Microsoft Java Engineering Group has a guide to transition from Java 8 to Java 11.
+The Java Platform, Standard Edition Oracle JDK 9 Migration Guide and The State of the Module System: Compatibility and Migration are other useful guides.